jetbrains-eval-lab/spring-modular-monolith/workshop.md

 }
 ```

+Now run this test, and it will fail.
-Now the test will fail, and you can see all the violations of modular structure in the console.
+You can see all the violations of modular structure in the console output.

 ```shell
 - Module 'catalog' depends on non-exposed type com.sivalabs.bookstore.common.models.PagedResult within module 'common'!